brinhosa/scansuite/README.md

 * iacs_trivy - Trivy checks for config files and dependencies.

 Once the scan is performed and uploaded to DefectDojo, login there and check the results.

+### Manual interaction with DefectDojo

+Optionally one can interact with DefectDojo directly using the commands below.

 #### Adding manual findings to DefectDojo